-More information regarding scoring and reporting for ACCESS for ELLs 2.0 can be found on WIDA's website for "Scoring and Reporting" (https://bit.ly/2q6HI6Y).
+More information regarding scoring and reporting for ACCESS for ELLs can be found on WIDA's Scoring and Reporting page.

-ACCESS for ELLs 2.0 Accommodations and Other Supports for EL Students with and without Disabilities
+ACCESS for ELLs Accommodations and Other Supports for Dually Identified Students

-EL students with disabilities are entitled to receive accommodations on statewide tests, including ACCESS for ELLs 2.0, with a few exceptions.
-Accommodations, accessibility features, and test administration features are described in detail on the WIDA website (https://bit.ly/2L4uIOA).
-The student's IEP team (or adults familiar with the student, in the case of a 504 plan) must determine how the student will participate in ACCESS for ELLs 2.0 testing and document this information in the student's IEP or 504 plan.
+Dually identified students are entitled to receive accommodations on statewide tests, including ACCESS for ELLs, with a few exceptions.
+Accommodations, accessibility features and test administration features are described in detail on the WIDA website.
+The student's IEP team (or adults familiar with the student, in the case of a 504 plan) must determine how the student will participate in ACCESS for ELLs testing and document this information in the student's IEP or 504 plan.
 The student's IEP or 504 plan must specify precisely which test accommodation(s) he or she will receive, or if the student will participate in the Alternate ACCESS for ELLs.

-Alternate ACCESS for ELLs is a paper-based assessment of English language proficiency for students in grades 1 -12 who are classified as ELs and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs 2.0 assessment.
+Alternate ACCESS for ELLs is a paper-based assessment of English language proficiency for students in grades 1-12 who are classified as ELs and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment.
 Only EL students with the most significant cognitive disabilities should be considered for the Alternate ACCESS for ELLs, particularly if they participate in the Multi-State Alternate Assessment (MSAA), or are in grades K-2, 9, 10, or 12, and would likely take the MSAA in a tested grade.
 Students taking the Alternate ACCESS for ELLs must meet the eligibility criteria outlined by OSSE.
-As with ACCESS for ELLs 2.0, test administrators must complete Alternate ACCESS for ELLs training on the WIDA website.
+As with ACCESS for ELLs, test administrators must complete Alternate ACCESS for ELLs training on the WIDA website.

-ACCESS for ELLs 2.0 and Test Security
+ACCESS for ELLs and Test Security

-All statewide assessments in the District of Columbia, including ACCESS for ELLs 2.0, must follow all requirements specified in the Testing Integrity Act of 2013, amended in 2015, for standardized test administration conditions and test security.
-OSSE provides clear policy guidance on test security requirements and standards in the annual publication of the "District of Columbia Test Security Guidelines" which are posted on OSSE "Test Security and Incident Forms" website here: https://bit.ly/2NodYJe.
+All statewide assessments in the District of Columbia, including ACCESS for ELLs, must follow all requirements specified in the Testing Integrity Act of 2013, amended in 2015, for standardized test administration conditions and test security.
+OSSE provides clear policy guidance on test security requirements and standards in the annual publication of the "District of Columbia Test Security Guidelines" which are posted on OSSE's Test Security and Incident Forms page.